SAP-samples/abap-cheat-sheets/32_Performance_Notes.md

     - `WHILE` vs `DO`
     - Concatenating a variable-length string of type `string` vs. concatenating a fixed-length string of type `c`
 	- String specified as string literal using backquotes vs. string template only using characters, without embedded expression
+	- Pattern-based search using a comparison operator vs. a `FIND PCRE` statement and a regular expression
 	- Calculation of numbers that share the same type vs. calculation of numbers that have different types
 	- Actual parameters passed by reference vs. actual parameters passed by value
 	- Parallel processing vs. sequential processing